swaralipaygude/Bare-PCB-defect-detection-using-OpenCV/README.md

 This project implements the detection of bare PCB defects such as missing hole, mouse bite and open circuit, using the OpenCV library in Python.
 <br> The image processing technique called Image Subtraction is used for the purpose of defect detection.

-The Bare-PCB-images-dataset folder contains the dataset used for this project, and its details in a README file.
+The Bare-PCB-images-dataset folder contains the dataset used for this project, and its details in a README file inside the folders of template and defective PCB images.
 It contains RGB images of five types of bare PCBs.
-It includes both the non-defective and defective PCB images.

 An example of a bare PCB having missing hole defect: